Bayesian Matrix Decomposition and Applications: Introduction and Background

-The sole aim of this book is to provide a self-contained introduction to concepts and mathematical tools in Bayesian inference and matrix analysis in order to seamlessly introduce matrix decomposition (or factorization) techniques and their applications in subsequent sections.
-However, we clearly realize our inability to cover all the useful and interesting results concerning Bayesian matrix decomposition and given the paucity of scope to present this discussion, e.g., the separated analysis of the high-order Bayesian decomposition, nonparametric matrix factorization, and variational inference for Bayesian matrix decomposition.
-We refer the reader to literature in the field of Bayesian analysis for a more detailed introduction to the related fields.
-Some excellent examples include \citet{rai2015leveraging, qian2016bayesian, lu2021numerical, takayama2022bayesian}.
+The primary aim of this book is to provide a self-contained introduction to the foundational concepts and mathematical tools in Bayesian inference and matrix analysis, thereby paving the way for a seamless presentation of matrix decomposition (or factorization) techniques and their applications in later sections.
+That said, we acknowledge that it is impossible to cover all relevant and interesting developments in Bayesian matrix decomposition within this volume.
+Due to space constraints, topics such as high-order Bayesian tensor decomposition, nonparametric matrix factorization, and detailed treatments of variational inference for Bayesian models are not included.
+Readers seeking deeper coverage are encouraged to consult specialized literature in Bayesian analysis; notable references include \citet{rai2015leveraging, qian2016bayesian, lu2021numerical, takayama2022bayesian}.

-\paragraph{Notation and preliminaries.} In the rest of this section, we will introduce and recap some basic knowledge about linear algebra related to matrix factorization.
-For the rest of the important concepts, we define and discuss them as per need for clarity.
-Readers with enough background in matrix analysis can skip this section.
-In the text, we simplify matters by considering only matrices that are real.
-Without special consideration, we assume throughout that $\norm{\cdot}=\norm{\cdot}_2$, i.e., the norm is an $\ell_2$ norm or a Frobenius norm for vectors or matrices.
+\paragraph{Notation and preliminaries.} In the remainder of this section, we introduce and review some fundamental concepts from linear algebra that are relevant to matrix factorization.
+Additional important concepts will be defined and discussed as needed for clarity throughout the text.
+Readers who already have a solid background in matrix analysis may choose to skip this section.
+For simplicity, we restrict our discussion to real-valued matrices unless otherwise stated.

 In all cases, scalars will be denoted in a non-bold font possibly with subscripts (e.g., $a$, $\alpha$, $\alpha_i$).
 We will use \textbf{boldface} lowercase letters possibly with subscripts to denote vectors (e.g., $\bmu$, $\bx$, $\bx_n$, $\bz$) and \textbf{boldface} uppercase letters possibly with subscripts to denote matrices (e.g., $\bA$, $\bL_j$).
 The $i$-th element of a vector $\bz$ will be denoted by $z_i$ in the non-bold font.
 In the meantime, the \textit{normal fonts} of scalars denote \textbf{random variables} (e.g., $\textnormal{a}$ and $\textnormal{b}_1$ are random variables, while italics $a$ and $b_1$ are scalars); the normal fonts of \textbf{boldface} lowercase letters possibly with subscripts denote \textbf{random vectors} (e.g., $\rva$ and $\rvb_1$ are random vectors, while italics $\ba$ and $\bb_1$ are vectors); and the normal fonts of \textbf{boldface} uppercase letters possibly with subscripts denote \textbf{random matrices} (e.g., $\rmA$ and $\rmB_1$ are random matrices, while italics $\bA$ and $\bB_1$ are matrices).